 I Have Food That You Know Nothing About

-In your christian lives you will have ample opportunity to work on one project or another with your church.
-And you can have a great time with your church family in these outreaches or whatever.
-But there will be those times when you do something, almost on a whim, and it turns out to be amazing and satisfying.
-You will realize that you have just been involved in a sort of miracle, something that cannot be attributed to mere happenstance.
+In your lives, you’ll have ample opportunity to work on one project or another with your church, and you can have a great time with your brothers and sisters in these endeavors.
+But there’ll be those times when you do something, almost on a whim, and it will turn out to be amazing and satisfying.
+When it happens you’ll realize that you’ve just been involved in a sort of miracle, something that cannot be attributed to mere happenstance, and it’ll be wonderful.
 Here’s one of the few examples in my own life.

-Many years ago, on a warm summer’s afternoon I was driving from Nashville to Chattanooga.
-Just out of Nashville I saw a man hitchhiking.
-Without much thought I made the decision, just as I was passing him by, to pick him up.
-As he approached the car I got a better look at him, and realized that he was quite scary looking.
-For just a moment I contemplated peeling out of there before he could get in.
+Many years ago, one summer afternoon, I was driving from Nashville to Chattanooga.
+Early in the journey, I saw a man hitchhiking and without much forethought, I decided to give him a ride just as I was passing him by.
+I pulled into the emergency lane and slowed to a stop.
+As he approached the car I got a closer look at him and realized that he was quite scary looking.
+For a fleeting moment, I thought about peeling out of there before he could get in.
 But I didn’t.

 Wanting to witness to him in some way, and being a little afraid myself, I decided to plug in a praise and worship cassette.
-I thought that might at least put him at some ease in his weariness.
-As we drove I began to get an inkling that I ought to buy this man some food.
-And so an internal argument ensued in my thoughts about the matter.
+I thought that that might, at least, ease his mind a little in his weariness.
+As we drove I began to get an inkling that I ought to buy this man some food, and so a struggle began within myself.
 All I had on me, you see, was a credit card, and I didn’t want him to know that I had it.
-After all, I was already thinking about my plan if it turned out that he wanted to commandeer my car in Chattanooga.
-So I put the matter to rest, I would not be stopping, or so I thought.
+After all, I was already thinking about my plan if it turned out that he wanted to carjack me in Chattanooga.
+So I put the matter of buying food for him to rest.
+I would not be stopping … or so I thought.

-The whole experience became a wonderful one.
-It is an experience that I think only a Christian can appreciate.
+The whole experience became one that I think only a Christian can appreciate.
 It was the maker of the heavens and the earth, the creator of all things, deigning to use me in his work.
-I can tell you that there’s nothing like it in this entire world.
-I took my car into the tire shop and told them to replace the two rear tires then I offered the hungry soul with me an all you can eat feast.
-It was a special treat to watch that man eat, and to see the excitement in his eyes.
+I can tell you that there’s nothing like it in the world.
+I drove up to the tire shop and told them to replace the two rear tires, then I offered the hungry soul with me an all-you-can-eat feast.
+It was a special treat to watch that man eat and to see the excitement in his eyes.